eclipse-uprotocol/uprotocol-java-ulink-example/README.md

 # uprotocol-java-ulink-example
-Example uLink implementation written in Java that echos the send message back
+Example uLink implementation written in Java that echos the send message back on the listener